godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

     func _process(delta: float) -> void:
         pass

-As you can see, you can also use types with the engine’s virtual methods.
+As you can see, you can also use types with the engine's virtual methods.
 Signal callbacks, like any methods, can also use types.
-Here’s a ``body_entered`` signal in a dynamic style:
+Here's a ``body_entered`` signal in a dynamic style:

 ::